MagicBand: Development

 MagicBands were developed alongside the MyMagic+ program as a way to tie all of the different elements of the program together.
 The MagicBand idea came at the start of the Next Generation Experience (the code name for what became MyMagic+), when one of the original five members of the project, business development VP John Padgett, was on a flight between Burbank, the Walt Disney Company's headquarters, and Orlando, the location of Walt Disney World.
 Padgett saw a magnetic therapy, a pseudoscientific alternative medicine practice, wristband in a SkyMall magazine, which claimed to ease sore muscles "while simultaneously improving one's golf swing".
 He and the project team began considering the design of a wristband encoded with "everything a guest might need—park tickets, photos, coupons, even money".
 Soon afterward, they created a makeshift xBand (the original code name for the MagicBand) using a velcro strip, a plastic liner, and an RFID tag.

 The original MagicBand design was created by Frog Design.
 The original design consisted of an outer plastic grey bracelet, which can be removed to adjust for a smaller sized wrist, and an inner plastic bracelet.
 The inner plastic bracelet is one of eight base colors, which can then have a series of different designs printed on them for an extra fee.
 Sealed inside of the middle of the inner band is the circuitry, consisting of high frequency and ultra-high frequency antennas and a coin cell battery, all embedded on a PCB.
 Directly outside of the circuitry is an outline of Mickey Mouse's head on the front, while the back includes the Band ID, the FCC ID number, and other information.

 On November 19, 2016, Disney unveiled the new MagicBand 2 design.
 This updated version features a larger Mickey head and an expanded circuitry area.
 The Icon, which is the removable part of the wristband, can be easily detached using a special screwdriver and transferred to other bands or accessories, such as a keychain.
+Shortly after the MagicBand+ was introduced, Disney discontinued producing the MagicBand 2.

 Disney introduced the new version of the wearable device called MagicBand+ in September of 2021.
 Since its debut at Disneyland on October 26, 2022, MagicBand+ has enhanced the park experience by allowing guests to play exclusive games and providing a hands-free way to enter the park.
 The device is also waterproof and rechargeable.
 Additionally, a new interactive game in Galaxy's Edge launched alongside MagicBand+, enabling guests to embark on a quest to collect bounties throughout the land.

+MagicBand+ includes a rechargeable battery to support its interactive features; however, it continues to function as a standard device for park entry, hotel access, payments, and other core uses even when the battery is depleted.